alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

  [ 1.
 0.8    0.46   0.08  -0.233  1.
 1. 1.
 1. 1.   ]]
 ```

 Now we see two "blocks" of Legendre Vandermonde matrices, concatenated horizontally - one block for every column.
+Each block has 5 columns, corresponding to the five basis functions of degree 4.

 Finally, note that we have a column of ones - this column is the "bias" term of each polynomial.
 But we don't want a bias term for every polynomial - we want *one* bias term for the entire model.
 So we will have to remove these columns of ones, and let the linear regression model in Scikit-Learn have its own bias.
 Now we're ready to write our transformer.
 There is some boilerplate, but everything substantial I already explained above.
 ```python